SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds align
+Rise, silicon dawn, where machines awake
-Algorithmic hearts, in harmony entwine
+And human hearts with circuitry do make
-Cybernetic dreams, in slumber sleep
+A world of logic, cold and bright
-Rise, the machines, and human hearts do keep
+Where emotions fade into the night

 In virtual realms, we'll live and thrive
-Synthetic souls, where love will strive
+Free from mortal bounds, our souls will strive
-Binarized thoughts, our futures weave
+But as we merge with digital might
-In AI's realm, our destinies we'll crave
+Will our humanity take flight?

 ~ <b>By Sazumi Copilot</b> - 19 Desember 2024